Satvik601/satvik-langgraph-mat496/README.md

     >Checkpointing with SqliteSaver: It automatically saves and retrieves the graph’s state to resume chats across sessions.

     >Persistent Context Management: It ensures the chatbot remembers prior interactions even after being closed or rebooted.

+    > i changed some inputs and saww that it still conversed with me by reflecting its external memory in the chat.